FX-Brokers.eu

 Best Forex Brokers in the Netherlands 2026

-The Netherlands has one of the highest trading participation rates per capita in the EU.
-We tested EU-regulated brokers accessible to Dutch traders and ranked them on regulation, cost, platform quality, iDEAL support, and execution.
-All five brokers below operate under ESMA rules and are supervised by the AFM when serving Dutch clients.
+The Netherlands has one of the highest trading participation rates per capita in the EU, driven by a financially literate population and strong digital payment infrastructure.
+We tested 24 EU-regulated brokers accessible to Dutch traders and ranked them using a Netherlands-weighted scoring model that prioritises regulation (30%), fees (25%), platforms (15%), execution (10%), instruments (10%), support (5%), and education (5%).
+All brokers below operate under ESMA rules and are supervised by the AFM when serving Dutch clients.

 Quick Answer

-Pepperstone is the best forex broker in the Netherlands for 2026.
-It offers raw spreads from 0.0 pips, zero minimum deposit, iDEAL funding, and four trading platforms.
-BaFin-regulated and passported into NL under MiFID II.
+Pepperstone is the best forex broker in the Netherlands for 2026, scoring 9.3/10 on our NL-weighted model.
+It offers raw spreads from 0.0 pips, zero minimum deposit, iDEAL funding, and four platforms including cTrader and TradingView.

-Based on independent testing of EU-regulated brokers, weighted for factors that matter most to Dutch traders: regulatory strength, cost, iDEAL support, and platform quality.
+Based on independent testing of 24 EU-regulated brokers, weighted for factors that matter most to Dutch traders: regulatory safety, cost, iDEAL support, and platform quality.

 ESMA Risk Warning

 The Autoriteit Financiële Markten (AFM) is the Dutch financial markets authority responsible for supervising conduct-of-business rules.
-The AFM does not issue its own forex broker licences in the way that BaFin or the FCA do; instead, it supervises EU-passported firms that serve Dutch clients under the MiFID II framework.
+Unlike BaFin or the FCA, the AFM does not issue its own forex broker licences; it supervises EU-passported firms serving Dutch clients under the MiFID II framework.
 De Nederlandsche Bank (DNB) handles prudential supervision.
+Together, they form a twin-peaks regulatory model that separates market conduct from financial stability.

 Top 5 Brokers for Dutch Traders at a Glance